matzko/utils-composite/README.md

 ### map

-Get property value of given key.
+Maps values of the given composite using mapper

 **Parameters**